Prolate spheroids settling in a quiescent fluid: clustering, microstructures and collisions: Results and discussion

 \subsection{Particle-particle collisions}

-The collision rate among dispersed particles is relevant in many practical applications, and affected by the particle spatial distribution \citep{wangTheoreticalFormulationCollision2005}.
-Therefore, we then examine the collision rate of settling particles in the present flow system.
-Here, we use the collision kernel $\Gamma$ to quantify the collision efficiency of dispersed particles.
+We finally investigate the collision rate of settling particles in the present flow system.
+Here, we introduce the collision kernel $\Gamma$ to quantify the collision rate.
 The dynamic collision kernel, denoted by $\Gamma^D$, is defined by \citep{wangStatisticalMechanicalDescription2000,wangTheoreticalFormulationCollision2005}:

-where $\dot{N}_C$ represents the averaged number of collision events per unit volume per unit time, and $n=N_p/V_{tot}$ is the number density of the particles in the suspension.
-In the meantime, the collision kernel can also be regarded as the inward flux of particles across the surface of a collision sphere with a collision radius $R_{12}$.
-Accordingly, the kinematic collision kernel, denoted by $\Gamma^K$, can be defined as \citep{wangStatisticalMechanicalDescription2000,wangTheoreticalFormulationCollision2005}:
+where $\dot{N}_C$ represents the number of collision events per unit volume per unit time, and $n=N_p/V_{tot}$ is the number density of particles in the suspension.
+In the meantime, the collision kernel can also be described in a kinematic form (namely the kinematic collision kernel $\Gamma^K$), i.e. the inward flux of particles across the surface of a sphere with a collision radius $R_{12}$, as \citep{wangStatisticalMechanicalDescription2000}:

+We notice that the particle pair statistics are involved in the above definition.
+Specifically, $\langle |W_r(R_{12})| \rangle$ represents the average absolute radial relative velocity (RRV) of particle pairs with a center-to-center distance $R_{12}$, and $g(R_{12})$ is the RDF evaluated at the collision radius $R_{12}$.
+It is important to note that the definition \eqref{eq:gamma_k} is valid only under the flux-balance assumption \citep{wangStatisticalMechanicalDescription2000}, which requires the equality between the inward and outward fluxes of the particle motion across the surface of the collision sphere.
+For clarity, we define the averaged magnitude of the negative and positive radial relative velocity as the inward and outward velocity $\langle W_r^ -\rangle$ and $\langle W_r^ +\rangle$, respectively.
+Then, the average absolute RRV can be expressed as:

+where $P_{in}$ is the probability of observing negative the radial relative velocity (as has been shown in figure \ref{fig:pairin}).
+Accordingly, the flux-balance assumption is valid when the ratio between the inward and outward flux, $C_p$, defined by \citep{wangStatisticalMechanicalDescription2000}: